 Job interviewing in itself can be difficult, but online interviews require even more responsibility, and if you don’t know how to interview remote workers you’re in for quite the ride.
 You need to know, right from the start, what you are looking for, when it comes to future employees and which skills and experience you will accept, and which ones won’t come into consideration.

-Here are top essential qualities to pay attention to and detect while interviewing remote employees:
+Here are the top essential qualities to pay attention to and detect while interviewing remote employees:

 1. Strong Communication Skills

-Both oral and written communication are equally important.
-While it’s easy to test oral skills via a Skype call for example, it’s important to ask for examples of their previous writing, to see whether writing skills are at a desired level.
+Both oral and written communication skills are equally important.
+While it’s easy to test oral skills via a Skype call, for example, it’s important to ask for examples of their previous writing, to see whether writing skills are at the desired level.

 Think of a couple of situations that could occur within your company, and see how the interviewee responds.
 Try to create situations that might happen and test how he/she would act in a certain situation.
 Give concrete examples, don’t talk in general.

 Make sure a future employee has sufficient user experience of working with the essential equipment and software.
 You can also ask for certificates of courses to see if they really have sharp skills, as well as ask for a detailed list of technological devices and software they are proficient in using.

 When you hire remote staff, you want to be able to really count on that person.
 While there are no special criteria to determine whether someone is trustworthy and accountable for the future, you’re just going to have to go with your gut.
 In essence, you need to try establishing how this person conducts himself towards your business and brand, and how serious he/she takes his responsibilities.